-Skin care regimens can be a tricky thing.
-That feeling when your product lineup keeps growing and you’re thinking, “Wait, what order do I apply these in?”
-Also, deciphering which products to use in the first place can be a challenge—do they really do what they say they will on the label?
-Here, we share the before-bed skin care routines and favorite products of dermatologists who know skin—literally—inside and out, so you can get a better idea as to whether or not what you’re doing—and using—in your own regimen is actually effective.
+One question we as beauty editors get asked all the time is: “Which order should I apply my products?”
+Another common one: “What do I use at night versus daytime?”
+Also, deciphering which products to use in the first place can be a challenge—do they really live up to the claims written all over the bottle?
+Here, we share the before-bed skin-care routines and favorite products of dermatologists who know skin—literally—inside and out, so you can get a better idea as to whether or not what you’re doing—and using—in your own nighttime regimen is on par with the pros.

 New York dermatologist Marina Peredo, MD